PlayStation 3

-The PlayStation 3 (PS3, initially stylized in all caps) is a home video game console developed and marketed by Sony Computer Entertainment (SCE).
+The PlayStation 3 (PS3) is a home video game console developed and marketed by Sony Computer Entertainment (SCE).
 It is the successor to the PlayStation 2, and both are part of the PlayStation brand of consoles.
 The PS3 was first released on November 11, 2006, in Japan, followed by November 17 in North America and March 23, 2007, in Europe and Australasia.
 It competed primarily with Microsoft's Xbox 360 and Nintendo's Wii as part of the seventh generation of video game consoles.

 The PlayStation 3 was built around the custom-designed Cell Broadband Engine processor, co-developed with IBM and Toshiba.
 SCE president Ken Kutaragi envisioned the console as a supercomputer for the living room, capable of handling complex multimedia tasks.
 It was the first console to use the Blu-ray disc as its primary storage medium, the first to be equipped with an HDMI port, and the first capable of outputting games in 1080p (Full HD) resolution.
 It also launched alongside the PlayStation Network online service and supported Remote Play connectivity with the PlayStation Portable and PlayStation Vita handheld consoles.
-In September 2009, Sony released the PlayStation 3 Slim, which removed hardware support for PlayStation 2 games (though limited software-based emulation remained) and introduced a smaller, more energy-efficient design.
+In September 2009, Sony released the PlayStation 3 Slim, which introduced a smaller, more energy-efficient design.
 A further revision, the Super Slim, was released in late 2012, offering additional refinements to the console's form factor.

 At launch, the PS3 received a mixed reception, largely due to its high price— for the 60 GB model and for the 20 GB model—as well as its complex system architecture and limited selection of launch titles.
 The hardware was also costly to produce, and Sony sold the console at a significant loss for several years.
 However, the PS3 was praised for its technological ambition and support for Blu-ray, which helped Sony establish the format as the dominant standard over HD DVD.
 Reception improved over time, aided by a library of critically acclaimed games, the Slim and Super Slim hardware revisions that reduced manufacturing costs, and multiple price reductions.
 These factors helped the console recover commercially.
 Ultimately, the PS3 sold approximately 87.4 million units worldwide, narrowly surpassing the Xbox 360 and becoming the eighth best-selling console of all time.
 As of early 2019, nearly 1 billion PlayStation 3 games had been sold worldwide.

 The PlayStation 4 was released in November 2013 as the PS3's successor.
 Sony began phasing out the PlayStation 3 within two years.
 (Note: On September 29, 2015, Sony confirmed that sales of the PlayStation 3 were to be discontinued in New Zealand, but the system remained in production in other markets.)
 Shipments ended in most regions by 2016, (Note: Shipments of new units to Europe and Australia ended in March 2016, followed by North America which ended in October 2016.) with final production continuing for the Japanese market until May 29, 2017.